technovangelist/katacoda-scenarios/newdd101-2installagent/step2.md

 8. In the first terminal tab, press CTRL-C to stop docker-compose and then run docker-compose up again to restart it.
 9. In the second terminal, run the status command and see if you have successfully enabled them.
+10. Review the available environment variables in <a href="https://docs.datadoghq.com/agent/docker/?tab=standard#overview" target="_datadog">the documentation</a>